nvtidm/dvtalk.github.io/index.md

 ---
 ## Who am I
 Well, I'm a design verification engineer and I've been in this industry for quite a while.
-It's long enough to make me feel that I should share what I know, but mostly this site is for keeping notes of what I know.
+Mostly this site is for keeping notes of what I know, and also problems big and small which I faced.
 I work with Systemverilog, uvm everyday and these are what I know the most.
 However, now and then, I also find myself struggling with formal verification, design, STA timing, =)) and the list goes on with synthesis, ECO logic, and also scripting.
 Talking about scripting, I have been using csh and perl for a long time before switching to zsh/bash and python recently.
 And I love vim, gosh, it is the best.

 ---
 ## What you'll find here